Plan and deploy a file collaboration environment - SharePoint

 We highly recommend deploying Microsoft 365 Apps for enterprise.
 Microsoft 365 Apps for enterprise provides an always up-to-date experience for your users, with the latest features and updates delivered on a schedule that you can control.

-For details about deploying Microsoft 365 Apps for enterprise, see Deployment guide for Microsoft 365 Apps for enterprise.
+For details about deploying Microsoft 365 Apps for enterprise, see Deployment guide for Microsoft 365 Apps.

 While SharePoint provides shared libraries for shared files that teams can collaborate on, users also have an individual library in OneDrive where they can store files that they own.